-This course covers the history of the United States from the voyages of discovery to the complexities of the modern world.
+This course covers the history of the United States from its discovery to the complexities of the modern world.
 It will be divided into five categories: Discovery and Exploration, Settlement, Forging a New Nation, Growing Pains, and the Challenges of the Modern World.